 Car Seat Compatibility

 The BOB Rambler is compatible with several infant car seats, including some in our best infant car seat review when you purchase an adapter.
-All of the adapters require strap-in attachment which isn't our favorite but can be functional and secure.
-You can purchase adapters for several Britax and BOB infant car seats including the Britax B-Safe 35; Graco SnugRide Click Connect and SnugRide Classic Connect seats; Peg Perego car seats including the Peg Perego Primo Viaggio 4-35; and Chicco car seats including the Chicco KeyFit 30, Chicco Keyfit 35 and Chicco Fit2.
+All of the adapters require strap-in attachment, which isn't our favorite but can be functional and secure.
+You can purchase adapters for several Britax and BOB infant car seats, including some Britax seats; Graco SnugRide Click Connect and SnugRide Classic Connect seats; Peg Perego car seats, including the Peg Perego Primo Viaggio 4-35; and Chicco car seats including the Chicco KeyFit 30, Chicco Keyfit 35 and Chicco Fit2.

 Ease of Setup

 The Rambler is easy to set up, with an assembly time of 5:30 minutes.
 While it requires the use of an Allen wrench, the instructions are easy to follow.
 The manual could be more direct and concise, but it is easy to understand.

 This BOB is easy to push and turn on all surfaces with impressive maneuverability results.

 The swivel front wheel and rubber tires make it easy to move in small spaces despite the bulkier size.
 It can be moved with one hand and makes the transition from one surface to another without any trouble.
 The rear wheels are somewhat smaller than other BOBs but it still manages well.

 Weight and Folded Size

 This stroller is 2 lbs less with a weight of 25.1 lbs and one of the smallest in the review with a folded size of 13,150 cubic inches.
 These measurements make it a good choice if your vehicle is smaller or you are worried about how you will lift your jogger.

 The BOB Rambler is similar in quality to other BOB products with solid construction and better materials.

 This product has thick durable canvas and molded portions for increased airflow and comfort.
 The parts align well and we don't see any manufacturing defects or lack of attention to detail.
 The frame is sturdy with no flex and the wheels spin with little resistance.
 The brakes work well and the pedal is solid and smooth.